 Unless the academy has agreed to an absence, reasons other than illness will be counted as unauthorised.
-Only in exceptional circumstances may the amount of holiday leave in term time exceed 5 days in any academic year.
-No parent can demand leave of absence for the purpose of holiday as a right.
 Parents are under a legal duty to send children to academy regularly and risk prosecution if they fail in this duty.
 Parentally condoned unjustified absence will be classed as truancy.

 Only the academy, within the context of the law, can approve absence.
 The law says:-

 - If you are unfortunately ill, your parent/carer should inform the school as soon as possible.

 Leave from academy due to a family holiday should be requested in advance using the Leave of Absence form.
 This is available from the academy office.
 The form should be returned to the academy attendance office before the holiday is due to take place.